-During the year ended December 31, 2020, the Company entered into agreements with the Federal Reserve Bank of Dallas to borrow from its discount window.
-The Company had no Federal Reserve Bank discount window borrowings outstanding at December 31, 2020.
-At December 31, 2020, the Company had \$523,900,000 of unused borrowing capacity from the Federal Reserve Bank discount window, to which the Company pledged loans with an outstanding balance of \$711,172,000.
-The Company did not participate in the Federal Reserve Bank discount window program during the year ended December 31, 2019.
+The Company has entered into agreements with the Federal Reserve Bank of Dallas to borrow from its discount window.
+The Company had no Federal Reserve Bank discount window borrowings outstanding at December 31, 2021 and 2020.
+At December 31, 2021, the Company had \$501,293,000 of unused borrowing capacity from the Federal Reserve Bank discount window, to which the Company pledged loans with an outstanding balance of \$727,261,000.